minirust/minirust/spec/mem/interface.md

     /// The endianess used for encoding multi-byte integer values (and pointers). const ENDIANNESS: Endianness;

-    /// Maximum size of an atomic operation const MAX_ATOMIC_SIZE: Size;
+    /// Maximum size of an atomic operation. const MAX_ATOMIC_SIZE: Size;